Mikael Mandron: Sunderland

-Born in Boulogne-sur-Mer, France, Mandron attended the Clairefontaine Academy like compatriots Thierry Henry and Nicolas Anelka.
+Born in Boulogne-Billancourt, France, Mandron attended the Clairefontaine Academy like compatriots Thierry Henry and Nicolas Anelka.
 He came through the youth ranks at Boulogne-Billancourt, for whom he had played since the age of seven.
-He joined Sunderland's Academy in the summer of 2011 at the age of 16 for his two-year scholarship.
+He joined Sunderland's Academy in the summer of 2011 at the age of 16 on a two-year scholarship.

 Following an injury to Steven Fletcher, Mandron was called into training with the first team in March 2013.
 On 29 April, Mandron made his professional debut against Aston Villa, coming on as an 85th-minute substitute and replacing Danny Graham in a 6–1 defeat.

 With first-team opportunities limited at Sunderland, on 7 January 2014 Mandron agreed to join League Two club Fleetwood Town until the end of the season.
 He made his debut on 11 January in a 1–0 win over Dagenham & Redbridge.
 He then scored his first professional goal on 1 February 2014, in a 2–1 loss to York City.
 He went on to make 13 appearances before returning to his parent club in March 2014.

 On 28 January 2015, Mandron signed on a youth loan for League Two side Shrewsbury Town until the end of the season.
 He made his Shrewsbury debut three days later, in a 1–0 win over Newport County.
 He made three appearances for the club.

 On 13 November 2015, Mandron joined League Two side Hartlepool United on loan until 2 January 2016.
 He made his Hartlepool debut against Leyton Orient on 15 November in a 3–1 win.
 He scored his second career goal on 15 December in Hartlepool's FA Cup second round replay against Salford City.
 He scored in the 120th-minute of the game after the match ended 0–0.
 After picking up a groin strain, Hartlepool ended his loan early in late December after the striker had scored one goal in seven appearances.

 Sunderland announced in April 2016 that Mandron would be one of four players to be released at the end of the season on the expiry of his contract.